Create a wellness plan for your pet.

 Creating and executing a wellness plan can be an essential and beneficial process for dogs, both for the pet owner and their pet.
-The first stepin a mindful, holistic approach to animals begins with parental preparation, that being preparing and staging positive health prior to the actual birth.
 Preparing and understating the use of canine vaccinations, potential complications or ailments that may arise, and steps to mitigate discomforts are key components to a successful plan.
 A wellness plan does not need to be a comprehensive report, but rather an approach and a mindful prioritization of pet health.
 Some of the initial eating habits and dietary plans when bringing home your pet can transition into some of the most long-term consequential health actions.
 One of the long-term preventative focuses is on dental health, over 70% of dogs suffer from gum disease by the age of three years of, one way of promoting dental health, while mitigating dental brushing would be adding molecular iodine to your pets’ daily water.
 Dr. Babette currently offers IoVet Oral, a form of molecular iodine that has been double placebo tested by the Veterinary Oral Health Council (VHOC).
 Such things as establishing healthy eating patterns, mitigating excessive ‘treating” or simply taking into account the ingredients of formula or recipes into account for total health.